RAND Review: Playworks Found to Meet ESSA Tier I Evidence Requirements.

 1. Updates

-A new review conducted by RAND Corporation and commissioned by The Wallace Foundation found that Playworks stands out among social and emotional learning (SEL) programs for evidence of impact.
+A review conducted by RAND Corporation and commissioned by The Wallace Foundation found that Playworks stands out among programs that meet ESSA Tier I Evidence Requirements for programs that support the intrapersonal and interpersonal competencies needed for students success.

 Examining a 2013 randomized control trial by Stanford University and Mathematica Policy Research, RAND found that the Playworks Coach program impacts the following SEL outcomes: